RedouaneLarid/Auda/README.md

 ### `npm run build`

+currently Auda only reads audio files from the audio folder in the root directory, we will later improve it so that you can select manualy the directory.

 **Note: The app is still under development, honestly just playing with Electron, I will probably ditch it soon if it gets boring**